Patience, will, unity must for ultimate success: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPIND: The Chief of Army Staff, (COAS) General Qamar Javed Bajwa visited troops at the forward posts along the Pak-Afghan border at Dawatoi in North Waziristan's tribal district.
+RAWALPIND: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited troops on forward posts along Pak-Afg border at Dawatoi in North Waziristan Tribal District.

-According to an ISPR press release, General Bajwa was briefed about the progress on border fencing, sanitisation operations, socio-economic development projects and rehabilitation of the temporarily displaced persons.
+According to an ISPR press release, General Bajwa was briefed about progress on border fencing, sanitisation operation, socio-economic development projects and rehabilitation of TDPs (temporarily displaced persons).
 The COAS appreciated high morale of troops and their contributions for bringing about stability in the area.

-The COAS said while Pakistan continues to play its positive role towards the success of Afghan reconciliation process and peace in the region, we also stay ready for any unforeseen eventuality.
-For this Pakistan is solidifying border through fencing, construction of new forts and posts and increase the strength of FC troops to effectively manage the border.“Similarly we continue to maintain required state of alertness and preparedness on our eastern border,” he added.
-This was the area where due to cross-border terrorist attack from Afghanistan on the fencing party had resulted into the martyrdom of three Pakistan Army soldiers on May 1.
+The COAS said that while Pakistan continues to play its positive role towards success of Afghan reconciliation process and peace in the region, we also stay ready for any unforeseen eventuality.
+For this Pakistan is solidifying border through fencing, construction of new forts and posts and increase in strength of FC troops to effectively manage the border.
+“Similarly we continue to maintain required state of alertness and preparedness on our Eastern border,” he added.
+This was the area where due to cross-border terrorist attack from Afghanistan on fencing party had resulted into martyrdom of 3 Pak Army soldiers on May 1.

-RAWALPIND: The Chief of Army Staff, (COAS) General Qamar Javed Bajwa visited troops at the forward posts along the Pak-Afghan border at Dawatoi in North Waziristan's tribal district.
+RAWALPIND: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited troops on forward posts along Pak-Afg border at Dawatoi in North Waziristan Tribal District.

-According to an ISPR press release, General Bajwa was briefed about the progress on border fencing, sanitisation operations, socio-economic development projects and rehabilitation of the temporarily displaced persons.
+According to an ISPR press release, General Bajwa was briefed about progress on border fencing, sanitisation operation, socio-economic development projects and rehabilitation of TDPs (temporarily displaced persons).
 The COAS appreciated high morale of troops and their contributions for bringing about stability in the area.

-The COAS said while Pakistan continues to play its positive role towards the success of Afghan reconciliation process and peace in the region, we also stay ready for any unforeseen eventuality.
-For this Pakistan is solidifying border through fencing, construction of new forts and posts and increase the strength of FC troops to effectively manage the border.“Similarly we continue to maintain required state of alertness and preparedness on our eastern border,” he added.
-This was the area where due to cross-border terrorist attack from Afghanistan on the fencing party had resulted into the martyrdom of three Pakistan Army soldiers on May 1.
+The COAS said that while Pakistan continues to play its positive role towards success of Afghan reconciliation process and peace in the region, we also stay ready for any unforeseen eventuality.
+For this Pakistan is solidifying border through fencing, construction of new forts and posts and increase in strength of FC troops to effectively manage the border.
+“Similarly we continue to maintain required state of alertness and preparedness on our Eastern border,” he added.
+This was the area where due to cross-border terrorist attack from Afghanistan on fencing party had resulted into martyrdom of 3 Pak Army soldiers on May 1.